hfchen20/foamMooring/README.md

 ./Allwmake
 ```

 - You can selectively compile part of the library.
-If there is difficulty in compiling Map++ and map3R (quasi-static mooring code), you could skip compiling MAP++ in `Allwmake` and remove/comment out the corresponding entries in the Make files.
+If there is difficulty in compiling MAP++ and map3R (quasi-static mooring code), you could skip compiling MAP++ in `Allwmake` and remove/comment out the corresponding entries in the Make files.
 For [files](/src/sixDoFMooringRestraints/Make/files), remove
 ```
 map3R/mapFoamInterface.C
 map3R/map3R.C